httpwg/http2-spec/draft.md

 - A client that is willing to use cleartext to resolve the resource will do so if access to any TLS-enabled alternative services is blocked at the network layer.

-Given that the primary goal of this work is to prevent passive attacks, these are of less concern than they might otherwise be, but a modest form of protection against these attacks can be provided for clients on return visits to a server.
+Given that the primary goal of this specification is to prevent passive attacks, these are of less concern than they might otherwise be.
+However, a modest form of protection against these attacks can be provided for clients on return visits to a server.

-A server can make a commitment to providing service over TLS in future requests.
-This allows clients to detect an active attack and fail requests when the server cannot be contacted using TLS.
+This is acheived when a server makes a commitment to providing service over TLS for future requests, within a bounded period; clients can then rely upon availability of TLS for the associated origin, and take appropriate steps (e.g., failing) when the server cannot be contacted safely.

-The drawback with this approach is that servers can only make this commitment if they are strong authenticated.
+One drawback with this approach is that servers can only make this commitment if they are strongly authenticated.
 Otherwise, server impersonation could be used to create a persistent denial of service.